 Lymph vessels are small channels, like blood vessels, that carry a clear fluid called lymph.
 Lymphedema is a swelling caused by the abnormal buildup of lymph fluid in tissue.
 As the fluid builds up, it causes swelling in the arms and legs.
 This buildup of fluid is due to a faulty lymph system or blockage of the lymph vessels.

 When an infant or child has lymphedema, it is called primary lymphedema.

 The two types of primary lymphedema are idiopathic (unknown cause) and hereditary.
 Hereditary lymphedema is present at birth and may be a link to other syndromes (anomalies) as well.
 The most common form is called Milroy’s disease, or lymphedema praecox.
 This condition can be present at birth, or a child can begin to have symptoms during puberty.

-When its cause is attributed to trauma, infection, or surgical removal of lymph nodes, it is referred to as secondary lymphedema.
+Lymphedema related to a trauma, infection or surgical removal of lymph nodes is called secondary lymphedema.

 All patients with lymphedema should be evaluated by a genetic counselor.